 Computer Systems Management Top-up Course to BSc

-This course is designed for those interested in understanding, managing and designing IT systems needed by modern organisations.
+This course is designed for students interested in understanding, managing and designing the IT systems that are required for modern organisations.

-- Professional skills: Opportunity to prepare for professional certifications (such as Microsoft MCP and IT industry framework ITIL) alongside academic award.
+- Opportunity to prepare for professional certifications (such as Microsoft MCP and IT industry framework ITIL) alongside academic award.

-- Latest tech: Gain experience of the latest technologies including virtual computing and cloud based systems.
+- Gain experience of the latest technologies including virtual computing and cloud based systems.

 We offer a balanced programme combining business-orientated and management topics with more technical units.
-You'll learn how to use computer hardware in physical and virtual architectures, configure and manage both servers and clients, and configure and manage wired and wireless networks.
-This course covers:
+You'll learn how to use computer hardware in physical and virtual architectures, manage both servers and clients, and configure wired and wireless networks.
+This course covers business and professional issues, mathematical analysis, networks, software development, databases, user-centred design, operating systems.

 Taught modules (September - May)